EliSacch/etruria/README.md

 - When I first deployed the content on github pages, the form was giving an error.
   This was due to the POST method, which is not supported in GitHub pages, so I changed it into GET method, just for the scope of this project.
 - When I first deployed the project it was not properly responsive on mobile, showing the content larger than the screen size and creating therefore an horizontal scroll bar.
 I found out it was a min-size set for the map image in the footer, that was causing the overflow.
+- The booking form background image was not showing correctly on iOS.
+Especially on iPhone it was showing overstretched and pixelated.
+I tried out several fixes and the solution I found was to change the background image for mobile.
+In iPhone it shows only the black backfround which looks better than the pixelated grapes image.

 ### Unfixed Bugs